Rod Streater: Kansas City Chiefs

 On March 12, 2016, Streater signed a one-year, $4.8 million contract with the Kansas City Chiefs.

 San Francisco 49ers

 On September 3, 2016, Streater and a conditional seventh-round draft pick were traded to the 49ers for a conditional seventh-round draft pick.
 He played in all 16 games with two starts, recording 18 receptions for 191 yards and two touchdowns.

 Buffalo Bills

 On May 24, 2017, Streater signed with the Buffalo Bills.
-He was released on September 2, 2017.
-He signed a reserve/future contract with the Bills on January 1, 2018.
+He was released on September 2.
+Streater signed a reserve/future contract with the Bills on January 1, 2018.

 On September 1, 2018, Streater was released by the Bills.

 Cleveland Browns

 Streater was signed by the Cleveland Browns on September 17, 2018.
-Streater was placed on injured reserve on October 16, 2018 after sustaining a season-ending neck injury during a game in Week 6.
+Streater was placed on injured reserve on October 16 after sustaining a season-ending neck injury during a game in Week 6.

 Executive career

 Cleveland Browns

 Streater remained with the Browns after his departure from the active roster.
 In 2019, he completed an internship with the team and joined the scouting department in 2020 as an assistant.